melisgl/try/README.md

 - [function] **RETRY-TRIAL** *&OPTIONAL CONDITION (TRIAL (CURRENT-TRIAL))*

     Invoke the `RETRY-TRIAL` restart of [`RUNNINGP`][5d4a] `TRIAL`.
-The `RETRY-TRIAL` restart may record `CONDITION`, then it initiates a [non-local exit][43af] to go back to the beginning of the test function.
+The `RETRY-TRIAL` restart may record `CONDITION`, then it initiates a non-local exit to go back to the beginning of the test function.
 If the non-local exit completes, then

     - ([`N-RETRIES`][b33f] `TRIAL`) is incremented,